metalbear-co/mirrord.dev/content/docs/overview/faq.md

 * mirrord can be run through one of our IDE extensions: we support [IntelliJ](https://plugins.jetbrains.com/plugin/19772-mirrord) and [VS Code](vscode:extension/MetalBear.mirrord).

 More details can be found in this [GitHub discussion.](https://github.com/metalbear-co/mirrord/discussions/154#discussioncomment-2972127)

+## Is mirrord free?

+mirrord is free and open source (MIT License).
+Our paid offering, mirrord for Teams, includes a Kubernetes operator that acts as a control plane for mirrord.
+You can read more about it [here]({{< ref "/docs/teams/introduction" >}} "mirrord for Teams").

+## What if I can't create privileged containers in my cluster?

+mirrord works by creating an agent on a privileged pod in the remote cluster that accesses another pod's namespaces (read more about it [here](https://metalbear.co/blog/getting-started-with-ephemeral-containers/)).
+If you can't give your end users permissions to create privileged pods, we suggest trying out [mirrord for Teams]({{< ref "/docs/teams/introduction" >}} "mirrord for Teams").
+It adds a Kubernetes operator that acts as a control plane for mirrord clients, and lets them work with mirrord without creating privileged pods themselves.
+If mirrord for Teams doesn't work for you either, [let us know](hello@metalbear.co) and we'll try to figure a solution that matches your security policies.

+## Can I use mirrord with Openshift?

+Yes, mirrord works with OpenShift.
+However, OpenShift usually ships with a default security policy that doesn't let mirrord create pods.
+To fix this, you would need to tweak your `scc` settings - more information [here](https://docs.openshift.com/container-platform/3.11/admin_guide/manage_scc.html).
+If you'd rather keep the default security policies, we recommend trying out [mirrord for Teams]({{< ref "/docs/teams/introduction" >}} "mirrord for Teams").
+See [this question](#i-cant-create-privileged-container-in-my-cluster) for more info.